Blog Post

 My conclusion on website builders:

 WordPress.org – My first choice.
-Go for this if you are technical and would like lots of freedom for your site.
-Optimised correctly WordPress.org is great on search engines.
+Go for this if you are technical and want lots of freedom with your site.
+When optimised correctly, WordPress.org performs well in search engines.

 WordPress.com – I would be inclined to push people towards Wix or Squarespace.
-Because WordPress is harder to set up if you are non-technical.
-If you have the technical ability I would push you towards WordPress.org.
+Because WordPress is harder to set up for non-technical users.
+If you have the technical ability, I would push you towards WordPress.org.

 Wix.com – If you would like to get online for free and are not too worried about the design, choose Wix.
 However, do remember that adverts are visible on the free Wix websites, so you will probably end up paying anyway.

-Don’t forget to set up and install Google Analytics on your website so you can track how well it does.
+Don’t forget to set up and install Google Analytics on your website to track its performance.

-Squarespace has a Google integration tool, which is available even on the personal package.
+Squarespace has a Google integration tool available even on the personal plan.
 With Wix, you need a premium plan.

-For WordPress, there are lots of Google Analytics plugins, which are really easy to use.
-Try not to use one that is too complicated, so it does not overload your web pages.
+For WordPress, there are many Google Analytics plugins that are really easy to use.
+Try not to use one that is too complicated, as it can overload your web pages.
 Simple is best.

 I recommend small businesses have a web presence rather than none at all, but take your time putting your site together.